JanneMattila/powerplatform-demo/README.md

 - **Automatic (pull_request):** Triggered automatically when `*_unmanaged.zip` files are changed in the `SolutionGroups/` directory

 **Features:**
-- Select a solution from dropdown (e.g., "ABC -> 1.
-App A") for manual deployment
+- Select a solution from dropdown (e.g., "Library -> 1.
+LibraryTables") for manual deployment
 - Auto-detects solution from PR changes when triggered by pull request
-- Reads and displays the application's `.md` configuration file
+- Deploys solutions to the specified environment
-- Optionally triggers sequential deployment of the next application in the group
+- Optionally deploys dependencies (subsequent solutions in the group)
 - Uses the branch/tag selected in GitHub Actions UI

 **Manual Usage:**
-1. Go to Actions → "Deploy Solution Group"
+1. Go to Actions → "Deploy Solutions (Orchestrator)"
 2. Click "Run workflow"
 3. Select the solution to deploy (e.g., "Library -> 1.
 LibraryTables")
+4. Select the target environment (QA or Production)
-4. Check "Trigger dependent workflows?" to enable sequential deployment
+5. Check "Deploy dependencies?" to enable sequential deployment of remaining solutions
-5. Click "Run workflow"
+6. Click "Run workflow"

-**Automatic Usage:**
+**Automatic Usage (QA Deployment):**
-- When a pull request modifies any `*_unmanaged.zip` file in the `SolutionGroups/` directory, the workflow automatically triggers
+- When a pull request modifies any file in the `SolutionGroups/` directory (except `.github/workflows/**` and `solution-groups.json`), the workflow automatically triggers
-- The workflow parses the solution group and app name from the file path
+- The workflow detects all `*_unmanaged.zip` files changed in the PR
+- Solutions are deployed in the order defined in `solution-groups.json`
-- Example: `SolutionGroups/Library/LibraryTables_unmanaged.zip` → deploys "Library -> LibraryTables"
+- Example: PR with changes to `SolutionGroups/Library/LibraryTables_unmanaged.zip` and `SolutionGroups/Library/LibraryApp_unmanaged.zip` → deploys both in correct order

-**Example Flow:**
+**Automatic Usage (Production Deployment):**
+- When changes are pushed to the `main` branch (typically after merging a PR), the workflow automatically triggers
+- The workflow detects all `*_unmanaged.zip` files changed in the commit
+- Solutions are deployed sequentially to Production in the order defined in `solution-groups.json`

+**Example Flow (Manual with Dependencies):**
 - Deploy "Library -> 1.
-LibraryTables" with cascading enabled
+LibraryTables" to QA with "Deploy dependencies?" enabled
-  - Deploys LibraryTables
+  - Deploys LibraryTables to QA
-  - Automatically triggers deployment of LibraryApp (next in sequence)
+  - Automatically deploys LibraryApp to QA (next in sequence)

 **Note:** The workflows support numbered app names in the dropdown (e.g., "1.
-App A", "2.
-App B") to make ordering clear in the UI.
+LibraryTables", "2.
+LibraryApp") to make ordering clear in the UI.
 The processing logic automatically removes these number prefixes when matching against `solution-groups.json`.

 Here are screenshots of the workflows in action: